Psychology/Neuroscience Experiments

 Sound playback and recording built on Psychtoolbox's high-precision PortAudio functions.

 Core response functionality including recording responses, times and latencies, translating response values, scoring, and more.
-Device-specific functionality is in response handler object types (key press or text, mouse, button box, etc.).
+More specific functionality is in each response handler object type (key press, text, mouse, button box, etc.).

 Method of adjustment experiments where the subject can adjust object properties in real time.
-Device-specific functionality is in adjuster object types (keyboard, mouse, etc.).
+More specific functionality is in each adjuster object type (key press, mouse, etc.).

 Quit and save an experiment run and resume it later to split it across multiple sessions.

-Customizable experiment results output drawing from any object properties and labels, saved for MATLAB and in .csv for other apps.
+Customizable experiment results output drawing from any object properties or custom information, saved in both .mat and .csv files.

 Open-source object type library

-PsychBench comes with a library of open-source object types (MATLAB + Psychtoolbox).
+PsychBench comes with a library of open-source (MATLAB + Psychtoolbox) object types.

 We add new object types regularly.
 Please contact us with requests.